Prioritized Level Replay: Experiment Details and Hyperparameters

-We evaluate each combination of the scoring function choices in Table~\ref{table:scoring_metrics} with both rank and proportional prioritization, performing a coarse grid search for each pair over different settings of the temperature parameter $\beta$ in $\{0.1, 0.5, 1.0, 1.4, 2.0\}$ and the staleness coefficient $\rho$ in $\{0.1, 0.3, 1.0\}$.
-For each setting, we run 4 trials across all 16 of games of the Procgen Benchmark.
-We find that rank prioritization tends to produce larger improvements to test performance than proportional prioritization, and the best setting across Procgen games was $\beta=0.1$, $\rho=0.1$.
+To find the best hyperparameters for \algoabbrev{}, we evaluate each combination of the scoring function choices in Table~\ref{table:scoring_metrics} with both rank and proportional prioritization, performing a coarse grid search for each pair over different settings of the temperature parameter $\beta$ in $\{0.1, 0.5, 1.0, 1.4, 2.0\}$ and the staleness coefficient $\rho$ in $\{0.1, 0.3, 1.0\}$.
+For each setting, we run 4 trials across all 16 of games of the Procgen Benchmark, evaluating based on mean unnormalized test return across games.
 In our TD-error-based scoring functions, we set $\gamma$ and $\lambda$ equal to the same respective values used by the GAE in PPO during training.
-See Appendix \ref{app:hyperparameters} for an comprehensive overview of the same hyperparameter setting we used for PPO across all Procgen environments.
+We found PLR offered the most pronounced gains at $\beta=0.1$ and $\rho=0.1$ on Procgen, but these benefits also held for higher values ($\beta=0.5$ and $\rho=0.3$), though to a lesser degree.

+For UCB-DrAC, we make use of the best-reported hyperparameters on the easy setting of Procgen in \citet{raileanu2021automatic}, listed in Table \ref{tab:hyperparams}.